Attendance & Eligibility:

 Campers will be responsible for their personal cleanliness, as well as the cleanliness of their room and the camp area.
 Campers are expected to respect the natural environment by taking proper care of the camp and surrounding areas and keeping the grounds clean and free from litter.
 National forest regulations are observed at all times.
 Graffiti of any type is prohibited at Oakcrest.

 Stake leaders should staple together the registration cards of two campers wishing to be in the same counselor group.
-Two girls may room together.
-Threesomes and foursomes will be split up.
+Two to three girls may room together.
+Foursomes will be split up.
 Some girls have a very difficult time if they are not paired up correctly, so your care and concern when performing this task is appreciated.
 Many young women choose not to have a roommate.
 This option is often ideal, as these girls have a great opportunity to make new friends.
 Please note that requests to change roommate assignments cannot be accommodated after registration day unless the involved girls and their parents have been notified and are in agreement.
 Any roommate changes must be requested before the Monday two weeks prior to your assigned week.
 No changes can be made after that date.
 Please see specific roommate guidelines on the Important Instructions Regarding Roommate Assignments form in the binder.

 We are fortunate at Oakcrest to be able to offer our campers one shower per week after their hike.